Nanovate CoP - Corrosion and wear protection for steel

-Applications for steel that involve aggressive environments with corrosion coupled with high wear conditions are especially aggressive and have traditionally used electroplated "engineered" hard chrome (EHC) for protecting the steel.
-While other electroplated metals provide good corrosion resistance (like cadmium (Cd), Zinc Nickel (ZnNi)), they are removed quickly under wear conditions, leaving the steel exposed to corrosion.
-In recent years, there has been a push to reduce usage of toxic hard chrome plating for worker health and safety reasons.
+Steel used in aggressive environments with corrosion coupled with high wear have traditionally used electroplated "engineered" hard chrome (EHC) for surface protection.
+While other electroplated metals provide good corrosion resistance (like cadmium (Cd) and Zinc Nickel (ZnNi)), they are removed quickly under wear conditions, leaving the steel exposed to corrosion.
+In recent years, there has been a push to replace toxic hard chrome plating to improve worker health and safety.

 Nanovate CoP Plating

 Integran has developed an electroplated nanocrystalline Cobalt, called Nanovate CoP (also referred to as nCoP), that is a cost effective and higher performance, drop-in replacement for hard chrome plating.
 The process has been proven stable through industrial application of millions of amp hours, and there are industrial products with the material in the field since 2008.
 The process is covered by the US DoD Mil-Spec "MIL-DTL-32502 - COATING, COBALT-PHOSPHORUS ALLOY, NANOCRYSTALLINE -(ELECTRODEPOSITED)".
 An SAE - AMS Specification for the process is in the approval process (Document B13AA - "Nanocrystalline Cobalt-Phosphorus Electroplating") as of November 2013.

 Integran licenses the technology to interested parties (currently deployed to Navair, Pratt and Whitney, and Enduro Industries), and offers low volume production and application engineering through it's facilities in Toronto.
 The material is particularly well suited for sliding wear applications (hydraulics, pneumatics) and high chloride corrosion environments (salt spray, muriatic acid wash-downs etc.).